 Just do not expect this motherboard to perform well for intensive applications like hardcore gaming or professional grade work.

-Finally, here we have one of the latest and greatest AMD motherboard for the gaming enthusiasts.
+Finally, here we have one of the latest and greatest AMD motherboard with AM4 socket for the gaming enthusiasts.

-It is toward the higher range of the $150 price category, but if you are building a gaming rig and you require a motherboard that can do justice to your high end gaming equipment, then this can work very well for you.
+It is toward the higher range of the $150 price category, but if you are building an AMD gaming rig and you require a motherboard that can do justice to your high end gaming equipment, then this can work very well for you.

 This features the latest B550 chipset, which brings about itself significant upgrade from the older B450 chipset including support for PCIe V4.0 protocol, support for better and larger VRMs, WiFi 6 support as well as a higher number of USB 3.2 Gen 2 USB ports.